-General: The Pine River Valley geographic area is located in the southwestern part of Colorado in the eastern part of La Plata County.
+General: The Pine River Valley geographic area is in the southwestern part of Colorado in the eastern part of La Plata County.
 The Town of Bayfield, Town of Ignacio and City of Durango make up the Durango "Micropolitan" Area.
 The local economy suffered greatly due to COVID-19.
-The tourism and travel industry were severely handicapped by restrictions in restaurants and gatherings.
-However, the four corners and Durango area had the highest hotel occupancy rates of any Colorado County in 2020.
-In 2019 the county had an unemployment rate of 2.3% and due to COVID the unemployment rate skyrocketed to 6.8%.
-In La Plata County, significant increases in housing starts and home sales occurred in 2020 as people migrated from the cities to a more rural area.
+The tourism and travel industry were severely handicapped by restrictions by COVID in 2021.
+However, the four corners and Durango area had the highest hotel occupancy rates of any Colorado County in 2021 and heavy use of the outdoor space and Federal lands.
+In 2020 (Most current) the county had an unemployment rate of 4%.
+In La Plata County, significant increases in housing starts and home sales occurred in 2021 as people migrated from the cities to a more rural area with 415 new building permits.
 There continues to be a net migration into LaPlata County.
-The median housing price jumped from \$399,000 to \$450,000 in 2020.
-This was a 12.8% increase in average price from 2019.
-The average 2019 Bayfield per capita income was \$29,789 with mean household income at \$61,610 above; national median income.
-The 2020 livable wage in Bayfield remained the same at \$12.32 for an adult and \$31.49 for a family of four.
-The most recent government service average wage (2017) in LaPlata County is \$57,017.
-This places Upper Pine in the medium range for annual wages.
+The median housing price dropped from \$450,000 to \$415,900 in 2021.
+The average 2021 Bayfield per capita income was \$29,789 with mean household income at \$61,610; above national median income.
+The 2020 livable wage in Bayfield remained the same at \$18.67 for an adult and \$35.50 for a family of four.